You have to go through those mountains and valleys - because that's what life is: soul growth.

-Crunched between Ladakh and Tibet, Spiti Valley gives you a breathtaking view of Himalayas.
-It is a famous spot of camping, trekking, and biking.
+Crunched between Ladakh and Tibet, Spiti Valley gives you a breathtaking view of the Himalayas.
+It is a famous spot for camping, trekking, and biking.

 Nubra Valley, Ladakh

-Locally known as the ‘valley of flowers’, Nubra Valley is filled with scenic beauty, tiny villages, boulder fields and mountains.
+Locally known as the ‘valley of flowers,' Nubra Valley is filled with scenic beauty, tiny villages, boulder fields, and mountains.
 This valley is also famous for walnuts and apricots.
-The journey to Nubra Valley demands crossing Khardung La, world’s highest motorable road.
+The journey to Nubra Valley demands crossing Khardung La, the world’s highest motorable road.
 Check out Ladakh tour packages!

 Yumthang Valley, Sikkim

-A beautiful bed of red rhododendrons blanket the rolling plains of Yumthang Valley and the mountains are crowned with a golden summer sunshine.
-The cattle come out to graze 14,000 feet above the sea level and the setting of beautiful mountains iced with snow is very reminiscent of Switzerland.
+A beautiful bed of red rhododendrons blankets the rolling plains of Yumthang Valley and the mountains are crowned with a ray of golden summer sunshine.
+The cattle come out to graze 14,000 feet above sea level and the setting of beautiful mountains iced with snow is very reminiscent of Switzerland.